Best cash ISA rates this week

 NOTICE ACCOUNTS ISAs

-- Triodos Bank 90-Day Notice Online Cash ISA pays a rate of 2.16% AER on a minimum investment of just £10.
-The ISA can be managed online only.
-Transfers in from other ISAs are permitted.
+- Virgin Money Fixed-Rate Cash e-ISA (Issue 59) offers a rate of 3% AER on minimum investments of £1.
+The ISA can be accessed online only and transfers in from other providers are accepted.

-- Cheshire Fixed-rate Cash ISA pays 2.3% AER on minimum investments of £500.
+- Bank of Scotland Fixed Cash Isa pays 2% AER on minimum investments of £500.
 Transfers-in are permitted and interest is paid annually.
 The ISA can be accessed in branch or over the phone.

-- Bank of Cyprus Fixed-Rate Cash ISA offers 1.9% AER.
-The account can be opened with £500 and it can be managed online, in branch, over the phone or by post.
+- Aldermore Fixed-Rate Cash ISA offers 1.85% AER.
+The account can be opened with £1,000 and it can be managed online, by post or over the phone.
 Transfers-in are permitted.

 Invidivual Savings Accounts were introduced on 6 April 1999 to replace personal equity plans (PEPs) and tax-exempt special savings accounts (TESSAs) with one plan that covered both stockmarket and savings products, the returns from which are tax-exempt.
 The ISA is not in itself an investment product.
 Rather, it’s a tax-free “wrapper” in which you place investments and savings up to a specified annual allowance where the returns (capital growth, dividends, interest) are tax-exempt (you don’t have to declare ISAs and their contents on your tax return).
 However, any dividends are taxed within the investment, and that can’t be reclaimed.